Rob Zastryzny

-Robert John Zastryzny (za-STRIZ-nee born March 26, 1992) is a Canadian-American professional baseball pitcher for the Milwaukee Brewers of Major League Baseball (MLB).
-He has previously played in MLB for the Chicago Cubs, New York Mets, Los Angeles Angels, and Pittsburgh Pirates.
+Robert John Zastryzny (za-STRIZ-nee born March 26, 1992) is a Canadian-American professional baseball pitcher in the Milwaukee Brewers organization.
+He has previously played in Major League Baseball (MLB) for the Chicago Cubs, New York Mets, Los Angeles Angels, and Pittsburgh Pirates.
 He played college baseball for the Missouri Tigers.

 Early life

 Zastryzny was born in Edmonton, Alberta, Canada.
 His family moved to Corpus Christi, Texas, when he was one year old.
 Zastryzny holds dual Canadian-American citizenship, and was homeschooled.

 Career

 Amateur career

 Zastryzny played for the Calallen High School baseball team as a pitcher and first baseman, but began to focus on pitching by his junior year.
 He compiled a 26–4 win–loss record and an 0.71 earned run average (ERA) and 299 strikeouts, including a 17–1 record and an 0.20 ERA and 198 strikeouts in his senior year.
 He pitched a perfect game during his junior year.

 After graduating from Calallen, Zastryzny enrolled at the University of Missouri, where he played college baseball for the Missouri Tigers.
 In three years at Missouri, Zastryzny had a 9–19 win–loss record and a 3.79 ERA with 228 strikeouts, the eighth-most in Tigers history.